 ‘I swear, me too.
 This computer-based exam-style na just better useless thing.’

 Two weeks pass and results are released.
-Kunle’s Mom has gotten him a phone because he managed to pass his GCE.
-He places a call to Bolaji.
+Last week, Kunle’s mom got him a sophisticated phone because he managed to pass his GCE.
+It is with this phone that he places a call to Bolaji.
 Bolaji’s phone hums as it vibrates atop the table.
-It’s an old found he found in his father’s cupboard.
-A Nokia that once fell to the ground and, instead of shattering, cracked the tiles.
+It’s an old phone he found in his father’s cupboard, nothing like Kunle’s.
+A Nokia, it once fell to the ground and, instead of shattering, cracked the tiles.
 Bolaji picks up.

 ‘I get 190 for JAMB.
 You na!?’

 ‘Oboy.
 As e be, e mean say we go fit read that medicine and surgery again o.’

 ‘Omoh, make we just go study anything wey dem give us.’

 On this day, — the day of UNILAG’s matriculation ceremony — as they sit amongst fellow matriculants underneath a large canopy that shields them from the sun’s harsh heat, Bolaji yabs Kunle’s matriculation gown.
 He says it is too big and looks like what church choirs put on.
 A girl seated nearby hears this and laughs silently.
 She turns around to look at Bolaji.
 He smiles sheepishly, blushing.
 He is not so used to girls.
 They scare him.
 Kunle teases him about this when they get to the hostel.

 The next day is a test day.
 Kunle and Bolaji read for a few minutes for this test, then go on to play video games until they doze off.